-Ref.: VIN20010052/83.F.001
+Ref.: VIN22010043/83.F.001

-The Permanent Mission of Iceland to the OSCE presents its compliments to all Delegations and Permanent Missions to the OSCE and to the Conflict Prevention Centre and has the honour to attach Iceland's replies to the Questionnaire on Policy and/or National Practices and Procedures for Export of the Conventional Arms and related Technology (FSC.
-DEC.
-20/95).
+The Permanent Mission of Iceland to the OSCE presents its compliments to all Delegations and Permanent Missions to the OSCE and to the Conflict Prevention Centre and has the honour to attach Iceland's replies to the Questionnaire on Policy and/or National Practices and Procedures for Export of the Conventional Arms and related Technology (FSC.DEC/20/95).

-As regards reporting on Exchange of Conventional Arms Transfers (FSC.DEC.13/37, FSC.DEC.8/98, FSC/DEC.8/08) Iceland submits NIL report.
+As regards reporting on Information Exchange of Conventional Arms Transfers (FSC.DEC/13/97, FSC.DEC/8/08) Iceland submits NIL report.

-The Permanent Mission of Iceland to the OSCE avails itself of this opportunity to renew to Delegations and Permanent Missions to the OSCE and to the Conflict Prevention Centre the assurances of its higest consideration.
+The Permanent Mission of Iceland to the OSCE avails itself of this opportunity to renew to Delegations and Permanent Missions to the OSCE and to the Conflict Prevention Centre the assurances of its highest consideration.

-Permanent Mission of Iceland to the OSCE Vienna, 30 June 2020
+Permanent Mission of Iceland to the OSCE Vienna, 23 June 2022 and Procedures for the Export of Conventional Arms and Related Technology